VA loans: Benefits, eligibility requirements, and more

 What is a certificate of eligibility (COE)?

-A Certificate of Eligibility (COE) is a document that shows your mortgage lender that you qualify for a VA home loan.
+A certificate of eligibility (COE) is a document that shows your mortgage lender that you qualify for a VA home loan.
 To get a COE, you need to demonstrate proof of service.
-The proof you need to submit varies based on whether you’re an active-duty military member, a veteran or another type of individual who’s VA loan-eligible.
+The proof you need to submit varies, based on whether you’re an active-duty military member, a veteran, or have another type of VA loan eligibility.

 You can request a COE on the VA website or ask your lender to help secure your COE.